matoom/win_brightness/README.md

 # Win Brightness

-Simple app that uses WinAPI to adjust monitor brighness with HDR (relative brightness of SDR and HDR) or falls back to physical monitor brigness while HDR is disabled.
+Simple app that uses WinAPI to adjust monitor brightness with HDR (relative brightness of SDR and HDR) or falls back to physical monitor brightness while HDR is disabled.

 The physical monitor configuration functions to adjust brightness work using the VESA Monitor Control Command Set (MCCS) standard over an I2C interface.
 Many monitors don't fully implement that standard.